What We Do

 At 5 years old she moved on to a Melbourne Ballet school and under Shirley Jones, a Cecchetti Diploma holder and life member, trained in the Cecchetti Classical Ballet method for 19 years.
 In this time Amy completed all the Cecchetti pre grade and grade level exams, as well as the Major examinations of, Elementary, Intermediate and Advanced 1.

 Amy has also completed her Modern ISTD examinations and has extensive experience in Character Dance and Support Adage, also known as Pas de Deux.

 She completed her VCE Dance Styles studying units of Contemporary Dance, Ballet, and the life and works of Maestro Enrico Cecchetti.

 Amy took part in many Rock Eisteddfod Challenges throughout her teenage years and was part of an award winning choreography team two years in a row.
 It is here that she took an active role is all aspects of production.
 After Secondary College Amy went to study Sports Administration and Management at Victoria University, and also completed Certificate IV in Hairdressing.
 She enjoyed a 10 year career in the hair and beauty industry before becoming a mum of three.

-In the past few years she has been teaching Ballet and Character Dance whilst continuing her own classical training and professional development.
+In recent years she has been teaching Ballet and Character Dance whilst continuing her own classical training and professional development.

-In 2019 Amy completed Certificate IV in Dance Teaching and Management, earning high grades in Anatomy and Nutrition, Dance Teaching and Production management .
+In early 2019 Amy completed Certificate IV in Dance Teaching and Management, earning high grades in Anatomy and Nutrition, Dance Teaching and Production Management .